lirancr/scoped-amd-library-plugin/README.md

     ```javascript
     new ScopedAmdLibraryPlugin({ scopeDependencyName: 'myScope' })
     ```
-4. Use the [ProvidePlugin](https://webpack.js.org/plugins/provide-plugin/) to hook up any global namespaces your code access to your scope dependency.
+4. Use the [ProvidePlugin](https://webpack.js.org/plugins/provide-plugin/) point any global namespaces your code access (and you wish to scope) to your scope dependency.
 5. If your scope is not provided from a npm library but rather directly by you at runtime, declare your scope dependency as external by adding it to the `externals` array.
+   Otherwise webpack will look it up in your `node_modules` directory and fail

-Your configuration file should end up looking something like this:
+Following steps 1-5, your configuration file should end up looking something like this:

 **webpack.config.js**